-Also according to mythology, the Minotaur would devour seven young men and seven young maidens sent from Athens, as a retribution for the death of Mino’s son Androgeos, who was murdered in Athens.
+Furthermore, according to mythology, the Minotaur would devour seven young men and seven young maidens sent from Athens as a retribution for the death of Mino’s son Androgeos, who was murdered in Athens.

-This event would happen every one, seven or nine years, and it lasted until Theseus joined the third group of the victims and slayed the monster, with help from Minos’s daughter, Ariadne.
+This event would be repeated every one, seven, or nine years, and it lasted until Theseus joined the third group of the victims and slayed the monster with help from Minos’s daughter, Ariadne.

-She took the advice of Daedalus on how to escape the Labyrinth, giving Theseus a ball of thread, in order for him to be able to find his way back out of the maze.
+She took the advice of Daedalus on how to escape the Labyrinth, giving Theseus a ball of thread in order that he be able to find his way back out of the maze.

 After murdering the beast, Theseus used the string to escape the Labyrinth, taking Ariadne with him.
 Making a stop at the island of Naxos, Theseus had a dream where the god Dionysus told him to leave Ariadne on the island, for she was to be his.

-Filled with distress, Theseus forgot to raise the normal white sails of his vessel, raising instead of the black ones, which made his father, the king Aegeus, believe that he was dead.
+Filled with distress, Theseus forgot to raise the normal white sails of his vessel, raising instead the black ones.
+This caused his father, the king Aegeus, to believe that he was dead.

-His father jumped off the cliff of Sounio and into the sea, dying by suicide, thus causing this body of water to be named the Aegean Sea.
+His father jumped off the cliff of Sounio and into the sea, committing suicide and thus causing this body of water to be named the Aegean Sea.

-Sight-seeing in the beautiful Greek island of Ikaria
+Sight-seeing on the beautiful Greek island of Ikaria

 Like many other islands of the Aegean, Ikaria was tormented by pirates and foreign invaders during the Byzantine period.

-Ikarians came up with the brilliant idea to construct their houses in a way that made the homes simply look like large rocks from a distance, in order to protect themselves from the invaders.
+Ikarians came up with the brilliant idea to construct their houses in a way that made the homes simply look like large rocks from a distance in order to protect themselves from invaders.

-These houses were made with enormous stones on at least one side, with no chimneys and low ceilings, so that no smoke could be seen, which would have put people in danger.
+These houses were constructed with enormous stones on at least one side with no chimneys and low ceilings so that no smoke, which would have endangered people, could be seen.

 The Byzantine Odeon, or small theater, on Ikaria

-Built in the first century AD, the Byzantine Odeon (small theater) is located in the northern part of Ikaria, and is on the most fertile places on the island, the ancient site of Oenoe.
+Built in the first century AD, the Byzantine Odeon (small theater) is located in the northern part of Ikaria and is on the most fertile place on the island, the ancient site of Oenoe.

 The Odeon, constructed in the same manner as the Roman theaters, was divided into three main sections, including the scene, the orchestra, and the cavea.